Skip to main content

 • A study of overdose deaths in Canada revealed that 60% of those using opioids for non-cancer pain also used benzos for mental health issues

-• Benzodiazepine treatment admissions are most commonly Caucasians, accounting for 85%
+• Benzodiazepine rehab admissions are most commonly Caucasians, accounting for 85%

 • Males account for 56% of all benzodiazepine treatment admissions